ishanyatripathi/S.W.I.P.E/README.md

 🔹 Usage

-Run the script:
+📌 Method 1: Hand Swipe File Transfer

-Swipe right to send the file.
+Run the script and swipe right to send the file:

 Press 'q' to exit.

+📌 Method 2: HTTP File Server

+Start the HTTP server to allow file downloads:

+The file will be accessible at:http://192.168.0.0:port/filename.extension